WebWolf77/it-support-home-lab/README.md

 # 🖥️ IT Support Home Lab

 ## 🎯 Overview
 This repository showcases a collection of hands-on IT support labs built in a virtual environment using Oracle VirtualBox.

-The goal of this project is to simulate real-world IT support scenarios such as troubleshooting, system administration, and user support.
+The purpose of this project is to simulate real-world IT support scenarios and demonstrate practical troubleshooting, system administration, and helpdesk workflows.

 ---